RESEARCH WE FUND

 Let’s not rest till everyone in need of a new lung gets one.
 SUPPORT THE RESEARCH

 If researchers at the Columbia Center for Translational Immunology (CCTI) have their way, the complicated, lifelong regimen of immune-suppressing drugs that lung transplant patients are currently prescribed may soon be a thing of the past.

 Right now, they are pursuing a transplant tolerance technique that ‘tricks’ the body into thinking a donated organ is its own —without the use of an immunosuppressants.
 Once perfected, this technique may finally make immunosuppressants, the leading cause of infection and organ rejection a thing of the past.

 Help make their research a reality.
-Donate generously.
+SUPPORT THE RESEARCH

 With the shortage of healthy donor lungs available and thousands of patients in need of them, researchers at CUMU are working to perfect a life-saving alternative, xenotransplantation, the use of animal organs for human transplantation.

 Fact is, Xenotransplantation could create an unlimited source of transplantable lungs and help to end transplant waiting lists, and the patient deaths associated with them.
 But there are challenges, not the least of which is the cost of moving this promising advance forward.